How to turn raw payment data into actionable insights

 Conversion rates

-• By the provider.
+- By the provider.
 The success rates for various transaction types may vary from one payment service provider to another.
-It depends on various factors, including currency, time, payment method, card brand, etc. This breakdown helps unveil the most efficient processors for all transaction types and use this information for payment routing.
+It depends on multiple factors, including currency, time, payment method, card brand, etc. This breakdown helps unveil the most efficient processors for all transaction types, and you can use this information for payment routing.

-• With enabled and disabled CVV/3DS authorisation, to evaluate the necessity of the friction caused and strike a balance between security and conversion.
+- With enabled and disabled CVV/3DS authorisation.
+It helps to evaluate the necessity of the friction caused and strike a balance between security and conversion.

 Payment methods stats